jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 > "What if this means that your enemy, the man who murdered your son, is to live while someone like your companion, Sundara, is destined to die?
 Will you honor fate then?" - Skulk and Shadow of the [[Voidwing Sisterhood]]
 > "If it is her will then it will happen." - Varrick

+Revealed to the group that he has an ex-wife and children.
+Allara and Samugi continued to not believe him due to the magic that was used to change their memories.

 ### Description and Characteristics
 Large imposing goliath, shaved head, and beard.
 Wears full armor most often.
 Has multiple tattoos.